 Some common questions for bed bug?

 Ans: Bed bugs are an excellent hitchhiker.
 They don’t simply crawl into your home or property.
 You could bring one home simply by being at the wrong place at the wrong time.
 You could, unfortunately, bring one home from the movies, a cafe, the cab back home.

 Q2: Do I need to throw away all my mattress, bed and furniture? and if I do, when should I throw them?

-Ans: Although it help to throw away all the items, it might not be necessary.
+Ans: Although it helps to throw away all the items, it might not be necessary.
 Our technicians are trained to solve the infestation and save those items.
 Thus, saving you money from buying a new set.
-We have also come across clients that really want to throw those items.
+However, we still do come across property owners that really want to throw those items.
 If you must throw them, do it before we start the first treatment.
-The new furniture should only come in after our last session.
+However, the new furniture should only come in after our last session.
 This is because bed bug could still harbour at the skirting, trunking or even on a parquet flooring.
-Bedbugs are small enough to harbour in any tiny creak or opening could be a potential habourage for them.
+Bedbugs are small enough to harbour in any tiny creak or opening.

 Q3: How did I get a bed bug infestation?

 Ans: If you refer to the answer to question 1, there are so many ways for you to get a bed bug infestation.
 However, we do a little bit of “CSI ing”.
 Our consultant or technicians will ask you some of the questions below to try to zero in on the possible reasons why you get a bed bug infestation